 Adults Matter, Too

 Recognize colleagues.
 School psychologists and other adults working in schools face what can sometimes feel like overwhelming hurdles to meet students' needs.
-It can be easy to lose sight of the power of the small things we do that really are affecting students' lives.
+It can be easy to lose sight of the power of the small things we do each really are making on students' lives.
 Take the time to acknowledge these important steps.
-Recognize and honor colleagues, families/guardians, or even community members in your school or district who has made an impact on the lives of students, families, and the greater school community through the Possibilities in Action Partner Program.
+Recognize and honor colleagues, families/guardians or even community members in your school or district who has made an impact on the lives of students, families, and the greater school community through the Possibilities in Action Partner Program.
 The program description, suggested selection guidelines, press release, and Possibilities in Action Partner certificates are available online.

 Express gratitude.
 School administrators, teachers, and other school professionals can promote gratitude in students by modeling it.
 For example, schools could have periodic gratitude days, during which staff members announce what they are grateful for and ask students to do the same.
 In particular, it is beneficial for staff members to focus their thoughts and feelings of gratitude to specific people or students in the school and to directly express their gratitude in person.
-Use the downloadable and adaptable Unlock Potential note card to send gratitude letters.
+Use the downloadable and adaptable Find Your Focus notecard or Gratitude Works notecard to send gratitude letters.

 Treat yourself and others.
-Write down on downloadable key and lock (available on the NASP website) a password or key thematic word you notice colleagues exhibiting which has had a positive impact on each other or students.
-Tape to it a small candy bar, tea bag, or other treat and put them in staff mailboxes, on their desks, or in a basket in the staff lounge.
+Use the downloadable magnifying glass (available at NASP online) a password or key thematic word you notice colleagues exhibiting which have had a positive impact on each other and/or students.
+Tape to it a small candy bar, tea bag or other treat and put them in staff mailboxes, on their desks, or in a basket in the staff lounge.
 Be sure to keep one for yourself!

-Unlock your potential.
+Find Your Own Focus.
 Recharge yourself by allocating a few minutes this week do something that you enjoy or find relaxing.
-This will help to relieve stress, build resilience, and enhance optimism.
-Encourage those adults around you to recharge and unlock their potential as well.
+This will help to relieve stress, build resilience and enhance optimism.
+Encourage those adults around you to recharge and unlock your potential as well.

 Guide leadership.
-Identify parents and guardians who demonstrate an interest in leading a group or organizing family-friendly events.
+Identify parents and/or guardians who demonstrate an interest in leading a group or organizing family friendly events.
 Assist them in organizing meetings for the families and community leaders to attend.
-Events can include cultural nights, homework help/tutors, award ceremonies, book clubs, and fundraisers.
+Events can vary from cultural nights, homework help/tutors, award ceremonies, book clubs, fundraisers etc.

 Engage families.
 Offer families/guardians increased opportunities to access the school building.
-Offer homework information sessions, positive parenting classes, trainings on alternatives in discipline, computer training courses, accounting courses, or award ceremonies for parents.
-These events allow the school environment to become a welcoming and warm environment that not only offers educational support to its students but also to parents and guardians.
+Offer homework information sessions, positive parenting classes, trainings on alternatives in discipline, computer training courses, accounting courses, award ceremonies for parents etc. These events allow for the school environment to become a welcoming and warm environment that not only offers educational support to its students but also to parents and guardians as well.

 Create critical connections.
 Identify at-risk students and assign a staff member or older student (mentor) to check in with them at the beginning of each day, and again before school ends.
-This system will be beneficial for the student who is being checked on, and also for the older student.
+This system will be beneficial for the student who is being checked on, but the older student, as well.
 Ensuring our at-risk students are being supported is a great way to ensure all students are connected to support.

-Use social networking.
-Participate in NASP's SPAW social media campaign with #UnlockPotential.
-Engage on social media to share your SPAW ideas, highlight creative activities, and connect with colleagues celebrating SPAW in a variety of ways.
+Social Networking.
+Participate in social media campaign through NASP with #SPAW2019.
+Engage on social media to share your SPAW ideas, highlight creative activities as well as connect with colleagues celebrating SPAW in a variety of ways.
 Read inspiring posts for additional unique activity ideas.
-You can also stay connected to your colleagues and see what is happened around the country by visiting the NASP website for daily recaps posted throughout SPAW.
+Further, you can stay connected to your colleagues and see what is happening around the country by visiting the NASP website for daily recaps posted throughout SPAW.

 A number of these ideas come from school psychologists who created their own activities.
-We want to let your fellow school psychologists know about your creative ideas so that they can unlock potential, too.
+We want to let your fellow school psychologists know about your creative ideas so that you can assist them to Find Your Focus too.
 Let us know what you did using the SPAW feedback survey.